lumina-desktop/lumina-docs/luminaplugins.rst

    |lumina| Menu Plugins

-Add or remove plugins by clicking the :guilabel:`green plus` or :guilabel:`red minus` buttons in the bottom left corner of the window.
+Add or remove plugins by clicking the :guilabel:`plus` or :guilabel:`minus` buttons in the bottom left corner of the window.
-The arrow buttons in the bottom right allow the user to move plugins up or down in the :guilabel:`Quick-Access Menu` field, which will alter their display order when the desktop is right-clicked.
+The arrow buttons in the bottom right allow the user to move plugins up or down in the :guilabel:`Quick-Access Menu` field, which alters their display order when the desktop is right-clicked.
 Click :guilabel:`Save` to immediately implement any changes to the menu.

-Two elements the right-click menu will always display are the name of the current virtual desktop at the top of the menu and the shutdown options on the bottom, as pictured in
-:numref:`Figure %s <luminamenuplugin1>`.
+Two elements are always displayed in the the right-click menu, the current **virtual desktop** and all **shutdown options** (with :guilabel:`Leave`). :numref:`Figure %s <luminamenuplugin1>` shows these options.

 .. _luminamenuplugin1: